sethwklein/vendetta-docs/README.md

 Vendetta Plugin Documentation is unofficial documentation for developing plugins for [Vendetta Online](https://vendetta-online.com/).

+Most of the documentation is in sample code form and there's a tool to convert it to a Vendetta plugin for testing.
+This helps ensure it's current and correct.

-In a somewhat literate programming style, this document is automatically transformed into a plugin for running and testing itself.
-To try it, install this folder like any other plugin (see below) and type `/docs help` in Vendetta.
+To try the plugin, install this folder like any other plugin (see below) and type `/docs help` in Vendetta.
 To make changes, see [Contributing](#contributing).

 ## Installing